sdc-china/IDA-doc/_posts/2018-01-09-installation-post-installation-setup.md

     ```

    **Notes:**
-   To see the parameters meanings, you could run scripts:
+   To see the parameter meanings, you could run these scripts:

    ```
    java -jar .\selenium-server-standalone-3.141.59.jar -role node -help